kimdre/Hugo-Shortcodes/post_archive/README.md

         url = "/about/"
 ```

-Add a summary (description) to each Post:
+Add a summary (description) to a Post:
 ```toml
 +++
 ...